How To Be An Effective Change Agent (Without Exhausting Yourself)

 Day-um.
 As a career coach and minimalist, doing less of the should do's and more of the want to's is freakin' music to my ears.

-Another big theme I heard from readers is prioritizing their role in social justice reform.
+Another big theme I heard from readers is prioritizing their role in social and societal reform and other large-scale change.

-So let's look at how we can be true agents of change AND embrace all these beautiful themes of simplicity, peace, and ease.
+So let's look at how we can be true agents of change AND embrace all the beautiful themes of simplicity, peace, and ease referenced above.

-Realizing that the treadmill is a distraction and not getting us any closer to a happy, healthy, just and equitable society is a giant awareness that can only lead to more peace, happiness, and fulfillment...if we take action.
+Realizing that the daily treadmill is a distraction and not getting us any closer to a happy, healthy, just, and equitable society is a giant awareness that can only lead to more peace, happiness, and fulfillment...if we take action.

-While we can all stand to listen and learn for the rest of our lives, let's also look for ways in which we can, in parallel, be effective agents of change.
+While we can all endeavor to “listen and learn” for the rest of our lives, let's also look for ways in which we can, in parallel, put that learning into powerful action.

-You're busy...trying to excel in and advance your career, doing your best to stay healthy physically and mentally, parenting, homeschooling…
+You're busy...trying to excel in your career, doing your best to stay healthy physically and mentally, parenting, maybe even trying to enjoy your weekend…

 That's why it's KEY that you take action in a way that is energizing and sustainable.

 Usually I come at these questions from a coaching perspective.
-Today, I'm including a Change Management perspective.
+Today, I'm including perspective from my 20 years in Change Management.

 You're probably being bombarded with ideas of what to read, watch, donate, and do.